BrentDouglas/chainlink/README.md

 Chainlink aims to implement JSR-352 in a modular and easily extensible fashion.
-Each of the major components of the system should be user replacable without requiring an in depth knowledge of the specification if possible.
+Each of the major components of the system should be user replaceable without requiring an in depth knowledge of the specification if possible.
 It also aims to provide reasonable default implementations of these components for a wide range of external libraries.